DeepWave-KAUST/PINNs_signal_separation-pub/README.md

 **Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GEForce RTX 3090 GPU.
 Different environment configurations may be required for different combinations of workstation and GPU.

-**Disclaimer:**A copy of this repository has been made public at [LINK].
-All future development will be initially made available to sponsors in this repository.

 ## Cite Us
 Brandolin, F., Ravasi, M. and Alkhalifah, T. (2025) Slope assisted Physics-informed neural networks for seismic signal separation with applications on ground roll removal and interpolation.
 Geophysical Prospecting, 73, 1337–1363.
 [DOI: 10.1111/1365-2478.70004](https://doi.org/10.1111/1365-2478.70004)